TEAM-repo/TEAM-repo.github.io/ucsb-2020-capstone.md

 ## Committing changes you make to the notebook

-!!! **Every time, before you make any changes**, make sure to bring your files up-to-date by checking if your repo is behind the upstream, using a PR to get the changes and running `git pull` on your computer.
+> **!!!
+Every time, _before_ you make any changes** to your code, make sure to bring your files up-to-date by checking if your repo is behind the upstream.
+If it is (i.e., if there are changes in the main repo that you do not have in your fork), issue a PR to get the changes and run `git pull` on your computer.

 If you run into merge conflicts, the easiest solution is to rename the conflicting notebook and pull it again.

 Next, make your changes to the notebook `NOTEBOOK.ipynb`.